Elevator: Hydraulic elevators

 Past problems with hydraulic elevators include underground electrolytic destruction of the cylinder and bulkhead, pipe failures, and control failures.
 Single bulkhead cylinders, typically built prior to a 1972 ASME A17.1 Elevator Safety Code change requiring a second dished bulkhead, were subject to possible catastrophic failure.
 The code previously permitted only single-bottom hydraulic cylinders.
 In the event of a cylinder breach, the fluid loss results in uncontrolled down movement of the elevator.
 This creates two significant hazards: being subject to an impact at the bottom when the elevator stops suddenly and being in the entrance for a potential shear if the rider is partly in the elevator.
 Because it is impossible to verify the system at all times, the code requires periodic testing of the pressure capability.
 Another solution to protect against a cylinder blowout is to install a plunger gripping device.
 Two commercially available are known by the marketing names "LifeJacket" and "HydroBrake".
 The plunger gripper is a device which, in the event of an uncontrolled downward acceleration, nondestructively grips the plunger and stops the car.
 A device known as an overspeed or rupture valve is attached to the hydraulic inlet/outlet of the cylinder and is adjusted for a maximum flow rate.
 If a pipe or hose were to break (rupture), the flow rate of the rupture valve will surpass a set limit and mechanically stop the outlet flow of hydraulic fluid, thus stopping the plunger and the car in the down direction.

 In addition to the safety concerns for older hydraulic elevators, there is risk of leaking hydraulic oil into the aquifer and causing potential environmental contamination.
 This has led to the introduction of PVC liners (casings) around hydraulic cylinders which can be monitored for integrity.

 In the past decade, recent innovations in inverted hydraulic jacks have eliminated the costly process of drilling the ground to install a borehole jack.
 This also eliminates the threat of corrosion to the system and increases safety.

 Mine-shaft elevators

 Safety testing of mine shaft elevator rails is routinely undertaken.
 The method involves destructive testing of a segment of the cable.
-The ends of the segment are frayed, then set in conical zinc moulds.
+The ends of the segment are frayed, then set in conical zinc molds.
 Each end of the segment is then secured in a large, hydraulic stretching machine.
 The segment is then placed under increasing load to the point of failure.
 Data about elasticity, load, and other factors is compiled and a report is produced.
-The report is then analysed to determine whether or not the entire rail is safe to use.
+The report is then analyzed to determine whether or not the entire rail is safe to use.